 - Click the link from the help request

 - Select the date and time you’d like to have the meeting

 - Click Done

 - You’ll see your booking confirmation on the next screen

 - You’ll also get an email booking confirmation

 - The email confirmation will include the Zoom link for your upcoming meeting

 If you're using Zoom for the first time, you'll want to give yourself a few extra minutes before your scheduled meeting to install and set up the software.

 To join the Zoom meeting, click the Zoom link in your one-to-one confirmation email or the link in the email that the specialist sent you.
 Follow any on-screen prompts and Zoom will install in a matter of minutes.
-If you'd like to download Zoom before your meeting, follow their instructions here: Zoom Download Center.
+If you'd like to download Zoom before your meeting, you can follow the instructions in the Zoom Download Center.

 To join the Zoom meeting:

 - Click the link in your one-to-one confirmation email or the link in the email that the specialist sent you

 - Once Zoom opens, click Join with Computer Audio so you and the specialist can hear each other

 - Hover over the Zoom window and select Start Video in the lower left corner of the Zoom window

 Note: If you have questions about joining the video call, please see Zoom's resources on Audio, Video, Sharing.

 Enabling your Security & Privacy settings on a Mac